cuihairu/clasp/README.md

 ## License

-Clasp is licensed under the MIT License.
+Clasp is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more details.